 Redeployee applications must be considered before any other applications and you can move through the recruitment process relatively quickly.
 However, if you have more than one role available, and to prevent any delay, you can arrange to shortlist all applicants but you must give priority treatment to the Redeployee application(s).
 If a Redeployee meets the shortlist criteria they should be the first candidate interviewed.
-Please also see question 12.
+Please also see questions 12, and 13.

-12. What happens if I receive an application from a Redeployee who is currently pregnant or on maternity, adoption or shared parental leave?
+12. What happens if I receive an application from a Redeployee currently on Maternity Leave?